tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/provisioning-k8s-cluster.rst

    ``cd contrail-ansible-deployer``

 5. Edit the ``config/instances.yaml`` and enter the necessary values.
-   See `Understanding contrail-ansible-deployer used in Contrail Command <../../concept/install-contrail-overview-ansible-50.html>`__ for a sample ``config/instances.yaml`` file.

 6. Turn off the swap functionality on all nodes.